Tesla recalls over 40K vehicles due to power steering issue

 As a result of a recent firmware update, the affected vehicles’ electronic power assist steering (EPAS) system may mistake ordinary road conditions (like potholes and bumps) as unexpected events, triggering a loss of power steering, according to the report.

 Tesla said over 97% of vehicles under this recall have already been updated over the air.
-No further action will be needed from owners using Tesla firmware 2022.36.5 or later, the company says.
+No further action will be needed from owners using Tesla firmware 2022.36.5 or later, the company said.

 The electric vehicle manufacturer says all Tesla stores and service centers will be notified about the recall and that owner notification letters should be sent out.